AdefemiAdeyanju/Covid-19-Data-Analysis-in-Nigeria/README.md

 *I imported some external data(real gdp, budget data etc.) that reflects the impact of covid-19 on Nigeria's economy.

-*I derived basic information from the above collected data using the .info() and .head() methods to help understand what I'm dealing with.

 ### Step2 - Data Cleaning and Exploratory Data Analysis

+*I derived basic information from the above collected data using the .info() and .head() methods.

 *I renamed the covid data column and Covid_Recovered_Cases columns, reshaped the DataFrame and added a new column.